tytydraco/yessleep/out/I_saved_a_young_womans_life_I_should_have_let_her_die.md

 It turned out the only person injured was the driver.
 The airbag rendered him unconscious upon impact and left his nose broken.
 He was about to get charged with his third DUI in under two years once the police arrived.

-As the sirens blared out on the boulevard, I turned to the lady and asked her if she was alright.
+As the sirens blared out onto the boulevard, I turned to the lady and asked her if she was alright.

 “I’m fine,” she said before her eyes locked onto mine.
 “I owe you everything.
 What you’ve done needs my devotion.”